-Verdict due in Ratko Mladic war crimes trial
+Ratko Mladic guilty of genocide, sentenced to life in prison

 The late Bosnia peace negotiator Richard Holbrooke once described Mladic as "one of those lethal combinations that history thrusts up occasionally -- a charismatic murderer."

-Mladic also faces charges over his actions during the siege of Sarajevo where his heavily armed forces cut the city off from the outside world.
+Mladic faced charges over his actions during the siege of Sarajevo where his heavily armed forces cut the city off from the outside world.
 Serb forces pounded the city from higher ground positions each day, trapping Sarajevo's residents in the valley below.
 More than 10,000 people, mostly civilians, perished.

 As the war ended in 1995, Mladic went on the run before being found 16 years later when police burst into the garden of a small house in northern Serbia.